volta-cli/rfcs/text/0000-toolchain.md

 ## Toolchain

 The toolchain is a set of tools the user has installed for use at the command-line console.
-The user adds to their toolchain with `notion install` and removes with `notion uninstall`.
+The user adds to their toolchain with `volta install` and removes with `volta uninstall`.

 Each tool installed in the toolchain has a default version and engine, which can be overridden when the tool is invoked in a project that has a dependency on that tool.

 ## Primitive: Shims

-Notion shims intercept calls to tools and redirect execution to the right executable based on the environment and current directory.
+Volta shims intercept calls to tools and redirect execution to the right executable based on the environment and current directory.

 Users may already be familiar with shims, since these are commonly used by other version managers.